JCSmillie/MOSBasic/README.md

-# WARNING!!!!!
-As of 11/8/23 MOSBasic doesn't work with Mosyle anymore.
-I have to change my routines to include bearer tokens.
-Just learned this today now that nothing is working anymore...
-Stay tuned! -JCS
+# Is this project dead (7/12/25)?
+Nope.
+I've been updating and fixing things as they happen.
+Thinking of ways to make eveything better and then life kinda blew up in my face for a bit.
+MOSBasic is a huge part of my next thing, MUSKY.
+PSU MacAdmins 2025 is next week.
+Stay tuned!!!
+-JCS

 # MOSBasic